-Strain imaging is a cardiac imaging technique which detects ventricular deformation patterns and functional abnormalities before they become obvious as regional wall motion abnormalities on conventional cine imaging or echo.
+Strain imaging is a cardiac imaging technique that detects ventricular deformation patterns and functional abnormalities before they become obvious as regional wall motion abnormalities on conventional cine imaging or echo.
 It has become more popular lately due to several technological improvements 1-4.

-Myocardial strain describes the deformation of the myocardium from an unwound to a tense or contracted condition and can be expressed in by a mathematical principle with the following formula 1-3:
+Myocardial strain describes the deformation of the myocardium from an unwound to a tense or contracted condition and can be expressed by a mathematical principle with the following formula 1-3:

 ɛ = (L-L0)/L0